guardian-framework/framework/docs/pages/framework/pursue-mastery.md

 ---
-title: TECHNOLOGICAL MASTERY
+title: PURSUE MASTERY
-keywords: Technical Excellence
+keywords: Pursue Mastery
 sidebar: framework_sidebar
-permalink: technological-mastery.html
+permalink: pursue-mastery.html
 toc: true
-summary: The acquisition of technological mastery—that is, of the ability to make effective use of technological knowledge—is critical to the achievement of self-sustaining development.
+summary: Mastery can only be attained through the development of a comprehensive knowledge or skill.
+It is the highest order of accomplishment in our craft.
+Mastery does not require you to be perfect, but it does require you to pursue perfection.
 ---

 ## Defining Technological Mastery